phaidra/phaidra-admin-manual/Classification_server/configuration_of_skosmos_and_fuseki.md

 There are some prepared configuration files (e.g. config.ttl) in the Fuseki folder that can be modified.

 First of all you have to set the prefixes.
-In order to enable of skos you have to add to the prfeix session the following line:
+In order to enable of SKOS you have to add to the prfeix session the following line:

 ```@prefix skos:    <http://www.w3.org/2004/02/skos/core#> .```